What is an App?

 Adding More Fields

-In the last section, we want to add information about the condition of the ATM.
-We will use a Yes/No field to see if there is damage or not and then using visibility logic display two additional fields, a Multiple Choice field, and another Yes/No field.
+This section is more about the condition of the ATM, to do it, we will use a Yes/No field to see if there is damage or not and then using visibility logic display two additional fields, a Multiple Choice field, and another Yes/No field.

 The labels for these fields are below: